1. Home

 FAQ

-The ₹500 annual fee is waived if you spend ₹50,000 or more during the preceding card anniversary year.
-Regular use of your card for daily expenses can help you easily reach this milestone.
+The annual fee of ₹500 is waived if you spend ₹50,000 or more in the preceding card anniversary year.
+This makes it easy to maintain the card for free by using it for your regular annual expenses.

-Rewards are not earned on fuel transactions, rent payments, wallet loads, cash withdrawals, and EMI transactions.
-Additionally, government payments, insurance premiums, and utility bills are excluded from reward earnings.
+Reward points are not awarded for fuel transactions, rent payments, wallet loads, cash withdrawals, and EMI transactions.
+Other exclusions include government payments, education, insurance, and utility bill payments.

-You must make a minimum transaction of at least ₹100 within the first 30 days of receiving your card.
-If you do not meet this requirement, you will not be eligible for the card's rewards.
+Yes, you must perform a minimum transaction of at least ₹100 within the first 30 days of card issuance.
+If this activation step is not completed, you will not be eligible for the rewards program.